NZMSA/2018-Phase-2/2. API/readme.md

 As we want to be able to search by tags, we will want to firstly create a new api endpoint to search by tag.
 Then in our code we will want to return the list.

-We make this code change in our controller as below:
+We add this code change in our controller as below:

 ```
 // GET: api/Meme/Tags